Top tips for renting a room on Airbnb

 You can get a good idea of how much to charge by browsing other listings, as well as looking at hotels and B&Bs in your area.
 Your price needs to be competitive but fair.

-There’s no need to stick to the same prices year-round – you might want to increase your rates in peak tourist season or if there’s a big event taking place nearby.
+There’s no need to stick to the same prices year-round – you may want to increase your rates in peak tourist season or if there’s a big event taking place nearby.

 Use high-quality photography

-Images are what make your listing stand out, so make sure they show your home in its best possible light.
-Clear out the clutter and dress the rooms – again think flowers and soft furnishings.
+Images can make your listing stand out, so make sure they show your home in its best possible light.
+Clear out the clutter and dress the rooms – again, think flowers and soft furnishings.

-If you’re letting your accommodation through a management company, you might find they’ll send a professional to take pictures for you.
+If you’re letting your accommodation through a management company, you may find they’ll send a professional to take pictures for you.

 Write a great listing

-You don’t have to be a prizewinning author to write an appealing Airbnb listing.
+You don’t have to be a prize-winning author to write an appealing listing.
 Just focus on what will interest your guests.
 Ask yourself the following questions:

-• Do you have a top-of-the-range mattress, designer coffee machine or other amenities?
+- Do you have a top-of-the-range mattress, designer coffee machine or other standout amenities?

 Vet your guests